 4 Types Of Auto Accidents & How To Obtain An Accident Report

 Here are detailed instructions for how you can obtain your traffic accident report.
 A traffic report can help your lawyer build your legal case, whether you’re on the defense or the prosecuting side of the case.
-Here are four types of auto accidents that may require an attorney’s help:
+Here are four types of car accidents that may require an attorney’s help:

 1) Head-on collisions

 Head-on crashes can have devastating results, even at low speeds because two vehicles collide with full force in opposing directions.